RULSurv: A probabilistic survival-based method for early censoring-aware prediction of remaining useful life in ball bearings: Experiments and results

-Table \ref{tab:xjtu_ed_actual} shows a comparison between the annotated event times and the actual failure times in minutes.
-Observe that the average difference between the annotated end of life and the estimated time of {the breaking of the bearing is 42.6\%, 48.7\%, and 56.9\% for high, medium, and low load condition, respectively.
-Note that those percentages are relatively high, and all events are detected before the end of the recording, i.e., the time of failure.
-These results support the use of the proposed event detector since it seems to provide a better estimate of the time when each bearing starts to break but does not fail.
-Note that a bearing's failure time in this scenario is when it has physically stopped working, so the event time, i.e., when the bearing starts malfunctioning, should be detected well in advance for predictive maintenance to have an effect.
+Table \ref{tab:xjtu_ed_actual} shows a comparison between the annotated event times by the proposed event detection algorithm and the actual failure times in minutes.
+The average differences between the end of the recording and the estimated time of failure are 42.6\%, 48.7\%, and 56.9\% for the high, medium and low operating conditions, respectively.
+All events are detected before the end of the recording.
+These results support the use of the proposed event detector, as it provides a good estimate of the time when each bearing starts to fail (\ie the onset of degradation), but before the end of life, when the bearing physically stops working.
+Ideally, a failure event should be detected well in advance of the end of life for predictive maintenance to have an effect.

-It is also worth addressing that the bearings in the XJTU-SY dataset fail at entirely different times, although they are run under the same load.
-This points to other factors (e.g., temperature, lubrication, previous wear) having a significant influence on the lifetime.
-We do see an increasing average error for lighter loads, which can be mitigated further by adjusting $\lambda_{KL}$ for the event detector (see Alg. \ref{alg:EDalgo}), to ensure a proper threshold for the KL divergence.
-In an industrial setting, bearings are normally run under a lot less stress than in this dataset, so the event detector would have to be recalibrated on any new dataset, bearing in mind the operational overhead predictive maintenance has, i.e., what is the cost of not detecting a failure in a faulty bearing (false negative), as opposed to detecting a failure in a healthy bearing (false positive).
+It is also worth noting that the bearings in the XJTU-SY dataset fail at entirely different times, even for the same operating conditions.
+This points to other factors -- \eg temperature, lubrication, and previous wear having a significant influence on the lifetime.
+We do see an increasing average error for lighter loads, which can be further mitigated by adjusting $\lambda_{KL}$ for the event detector (see Algorithm \ref{alg:EDalgo}), to ensure a proper threshold for the KL divergence.
+In an industrial setting, bearings are normally run under less stress than in this dataset, so the event detector would have to be recalibrated in any new dataset, keeping in mind the operational overhead predictive maintenance has, \ie what is the cost of not detecting a fault in a malfunctioning bearing (false negative), as opposed to detecting a fault in a healthy bearing (false positive).